 – Step 10: Including Backlinks to Drive SEO

 Section 3: Final Thoughts & Next Steps

-Writing a Compelling Blog Post is Easier Than You Think
+Writing a Great Blog Post is Easier Than You Think

 For many people, writing a blog post (or an entire library of posts) for their website is a daunting task.
-Once you begin writing, your mind blanks and you become overwhelmed by all the factors that could influence what you’re about to write.
+Once you begin writing, your mind blanks and you become overwhelmed by all the factors that you need to consider.